XRPLF/rippled/Builds/DockerPlay/README.md

 * Build a docker image called rippled-builder as defined in DOCKER_PLAY_ROOT/RippledBuilder/Dockerfile.

-**Also notice a rippled user is created to fit your host user uid/gid (Debian users generally have (uid,gid)=(1000:1000) but you're free to change the Dockerfile to fit your environment).**
+**Also notice a rippled user is created to fit your host user uid/gid (Debian users generally have (uid,gid)=(1000,1000) but you're free to change the Dockerfile to fit your environment).**

 If the rippled-builder image already exists skip this step.

 * Run a container called rippled-builder with following volume:
   * RIPPLED_REPO_ROOT:/RIPPLED:rw

-**This setup allow you to reuse the same container to build rippled after any source file changes.**
+**This setup allows you to reuse the same container to build rippled after any source file changes.**

 If the container already exists then start it.
 The container will build rippled and stop.

 * When done and if no error you will find your fresh rippled binary in RIPPLED_REPO_ROOT/build.

 ## Start your fresh Rippled